ai/autoprefixer-rails/README.md

 gem "autoprefixer-rails"
 ```

-Write your CSS (Sass, Stylus or LESS) rules without vendor prefixes
+Write your CSS (Sass, Stylus, LESS) rules without vendor prefixes
-and Autoprefixer will apply vendor prefixes for you.
+and Autoprefixer will apply prefixes for you.
 For example in `app/assets/stylesheet/foobar.sass`:

 ```sass